chetanraj/blog/src/posts/react-recoil/index.md

 });
 ```

-The `get` propert is the function which gets computed and the computed value can be accessed in the component.
+Selectors also needs a unique key and a `getter` function, computed value can be accessed in the component.

 In the above snippet of code, the `nameStateSelector` has one dependency, that is `nameStateAtom`.
 When the `nameStateAtom` changes/updates the `nameStateSelector` executes the getter and computes the value.